ArthurThiam/obsidian-dynamic-table/dynamic_table.md

 const top_level_filter = "#area/finance/personal/entry"

-// Metadata to include in the table const columns_metadata = ["cashflow", "status", "calculate", "date","url"]
+// Metadata to include in the table const columns_metadata = ["cashflow", "status", "calculate", "date","url"] //for notes of format <YYYY-MM-DD - note_name>, adding file.day will render the date in the column

 // Titles of the columns for the above listed metadata const columns_titles =  ["Cashflow [€]", "Status", "Effective cashflow [€]", "Expected on","Url/Comment"]